callstack/react-native-testing-library/website/docs/API.md

 This will log the rendered JSX without the `style` props.

-The `children` prop cannot be filtered out so the following will print all rendered components with all props but children filtered.
+The `children` prop cannot be filtered out so the following will print all rendered components with all props but `children` filtered out.

 ```ts